 During the lease term in Castleton

-During lease, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Castleton, the renter must allow us to enter the rental home.
-Some valid reasons to come into rental home are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Castleton, the tenant must allow us to enter the rental property.
+Some solid reasons to enter rental property are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Castleton.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Castleton.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you lease out your rental property in Castleton
+- Before you lease out your investment in Castleton

 - Collections and evictions